STURE: Spatial-Temporal Mutual Representation Learning for Robust Data Association in Online Multi-Object Tracking

 \subsection{Architecture Overview}

 The architecture of STURE in the detection-to-sequence object association is presented (see Figure \ref{fig:network_architecture}).
 The sequence learning network learns spatial features and deals with temporal relations between sequence frames synchronously; and the detection learning network learns spatial features of the current detection.
 The spatial-temporal features are extracted by sequence learning network and detection learning network in a mutual representation space with the designed losses.
 By optimizing the total objective function, the detection representations and the sequence representations will be learned simultaneously.
-In the end, the detection-to-sequence object association is conducted according the similarity between the historical tracklets and the current detection.
+In the end, the detection-to-sequence object association is conducted according the similarity between {current detections and historical tracklets}.
 The detailed procedures are presented in the following parts.